wix-incubator/react-native-crash-course/docs/App.Remx.md

 ## 7. Create Your Own Local Server in 30 sec

-This will give you a REST API you can use.
+This will provide you with a REST API you can use.
 It will take only 30 sec using [Json-server](https://github.com/typicode/json-server).

 To install JSON Server run:
 `npm install -g json-server`

-Create a `db.json` file on the root folder with some initial post data, for example:
+Create a `db.json` file in the project root folder with some initial post data, for example:

 ```js
 {